 In addition, certain countries including Canada and the United States, have imposed strict financial and trade sanctions against Russia, which sanctions may have far reaching effects on the global economy.
-As part of the sanctions package, the German government paused the certificate process for the 1,200 km Nord Stream 2 natural gas pipeline that was built to carry natural gas from Russia to Germany.
+In addition, in September 2022 the 1,200 km twin Nord Stream natural gas pipelines that were built to carry natural gas from Russia to Germany exploded underwater, likely as a result of sabotage.
 Russia is a major exporter of oil and natural gas.
 Disruption of supplies of oil and natural gas from Russia could cause a significant worldwide supply shortage of oil and natural gas and have a significant impact on worldwide prices of oil and natural gas.
 A lack of supply of energy and high prices of oil and natural gas could have a significant adverse impact on the world economy.
 The long-term impacts of the conflict and the sanction imposed on Russia remain uncertain.